-Please see the calendar on the following page for more details about what to expect in the months ahead.
-ProCES pays a stipend in addition to providing allowances for housing and transportation costs; there is no out-of-pocket cost for the selected host organizations.
+Students will submit proposals in February 2021 for internships done in collaboration with a hosting nonprofit organization or government agency.
+Several profiles of 2020 remote ProCES/Derian summer research interns can be found in this Princeton news story.
+Details about the summer 2021 timeline and student proposal requirements are available on ProCES's student-facing internship page.
+ProCES pays students a stipend; there is no out-of-pocket cost for the selected host organizations.
 However, while ProCES coordinates the program, the host organization provides primary supervision.
-Interns work somewhat independently and nearly full-time for the host organization for 8 weeks in the summer.
+Interns work mostly independently and nearly full-time for the host organization for 8 weeks in the summer, ideally June 7 - July 30, 2021.
 They spend half a day each week exploring research questions related to their own academic interests, which generally touch upon the research topic(s) they are addressing for your organization.
-They will also participate in on-campus programming approximately 2-3 hours per week.
-Interns will regularly work remotely so as to take full advantage of the research resources available on campus.
-ProCES will request that the interns are excused for at least one half-day cohort outing.
+They will also participate in ProCES programming approximately 2-4 hours per week.
+Interns will regularly if not entirely work remotely especially to take full advantage of the research resources available through Princeton and depending on the summer travel policy announcement from the University expected in early spring 2021.

-Please contact Trisha Thorme, ProCES Director, with any questions.
-She can be reached at email@example.com or 609-258-6927.
+Please contact Maria Lockwood, ProCES's program coordinator, with questions or requests for further details.
+She can be reached at email@example.com or 609-258-9750.